package-url/purl-spec/README.rst

     local, remote or private mirrors.
 This is still the same package.

-    And the Autority comes before the Path in a URL: this would break the hierachical nature of the `purl` parts and no longer make them nicely sortable as plain strings: this a good property when dealing with many `purl` in a database or even small lists in a UI.
+    And the Autority comes before the Path in a URL: this would break the hierachical nature of the `purl` components and no longer make them nicely sortable as plain strings: this a good property when dealing with many `purl` in a database or even small lists in a UI.